angelolloqui/SwiftKotlin/README.md

 ## Status

-**Attention: The project is going through a majar refactor to use a AST instead of a tokenizer.
+**Attention: The project is going through a major refactor to use an AST instead of a tokenizer.
 Work is being done under the `feature/swift-tranform` branch.
-It will be integrated into the main one as soon as it is in a comparable state, which will be ending september or beginning of october**
+It will be integrated into the main branch as soon as it is in a comparable state, which will be by beginning of October 2017**

 The project is in active development, with many rules still to be implemented.
 Some of them include:

-- [x] Constructors
+- [ ] Constructors
 - [x] Simple Control flow statments (`guard`, `if`, `for`, `while`, `switch`)
-- [ ] Composed Control flow statments (multiple `guard`, `if let`)
+- [x] Composed Control flow statments (multiple `guard`, `if let`)
 - [ ] Exception handling
 - [ ] Extensions
 - [x] Keyword replacements (`val`, `this`, `fun`, ...)
-- [x] Basic memory management
+- [ ] Basic memory management
 - [ ] Advanced memory management
 - [x] Function returns and named parameters
-- [x] Basic property transfromers
+- [ ] Basic property transfromers
 - [ ] Advance property transformers (`lazy`, `didSet`,...)
-- [x] Static to Companion
+- [ ] Static to Companion
 - [x] Struct to data class
-- [x] String interpolators
+- [ ] String interpolators
-- [ ] Foundation types (arrays, maps,...)
+- [x] Foundation types (arrays, maps,...)
 - ...

 With the implemented rules you can get already a pretty decent Kotlin output for many of your classes.
 The rest will come in future releases.

 ## Installation

 The project comes with 2 executable targets:

 - **SwiftKotlinCommandLine**
 - **SwiftKotlinApp**

-Make sure you run `git submodule update` before building them with XCode8+; ~~or just go to the download page to get the most recent compiled versions of the project~~.
+Checkout the [project's releases page](https://github.com/angelolloqui/SwiftKotlin/releases) to get a preview compiled version of the app or compile it manually:

+- Install Xcode 9+ and check it is the default selected one by running `xcode-select -p`
+- clone the repo: `git clone git@github.com:angelolloqui/SwiftKotlin.git; cd SwiftKotlin` and move to the ast branch `git checkout -b 'feature/swift-tranform' 'origin/feature/swift-transform'`
+- Run `swift package update`
+- Open the project: `open SwiftKotlin.xcodeproj`

-Copy the executables in a directory with executable rights.
+From Xcode, run the desired target and copy the generated executables in a directory with executable rights for later use.
 Typically, you could use:

 - **swiftkotlin** command line tool: `/usr/local/bin/`
-- **SwiftKotlin** desktop app: `/Applications/`
+- **SwiftKotlinApp** desktop app: `/Applications/`

 ## Usage
 ### Command line tool